-Our network can terminate calls through our POPs and termination providers' POPs.
+Our network can terminate calls through our points of presence, or POPs, and termination providers' POPs.
 Termination decisions are based on a sophisticated routing system that applies routing rules based on origination point, termination cost and other factors.
 These rules are consistently updated to ensure a high level of quality and economic efficiency.
 Each termination port is carefully managed with capacity planning tools and techniques to provide cost-effective service to customers, along with multiple termination options to ensure the highest possible levels of redundancy.

-We are a party to service agreements with several telecommunications providers, including competitive local exchange carriers, foreign telephone companies, Internet backbone providers and others.
-Pursuant to these agreements, we can transport VoIP packets to our hubs and terminate calls throughout the world in a cost effective and efficient manner.
+We are a party to service agreements with several telecommunications providers, including foreign telephone companies, Internet backbone providers and others.
+Pursuant to these agreements, we can transport video and voice data packets to our hubs and terminate calls throughout the world in a cost effective and efficient manner.